 Sincere apologies for any inconvenience this causes.

-The third RIVAL network event will be held on Thursday 19 March 2020 in Edinburgh. > > - Registration is free to Scotland-based members of the library and information science practitioner > and research communities who have joined the RIVAL network.
-(Network membership includes a > commitment to participate at this and two other events on 7th November 2019 and 9th July 2020.) > - Funding is available to subsidise delegate travel and accommodation costs associated with > participation at RIVAL events 2, 3 and 4.
-Details on how to claim costs will be mailed to delegates > upon registration.
+The third RIVAL network event will be held as and when possible.

+- Registration is now closed.
+It was free to Scotland-based members of the library and information science practitioner and research communities who have joined the RIVAL network.
+(Network membership includes a commitment to participate at this and two other events on 7th November 2019 and 9th July 2020.)

+- Funding is available to subsidise delegate travel and accommodation costs associated with participation at RIVAL events 2, 3 and 4.
+Details on how to claim costs will be mailed to delegates upon registration.

 |10:45‑11:30||Keynote: ‘Public library services and citizenship: a longitudinal analysis of roles, impact, and value’: Leo Appleton (Goldsmiths, University of London) chaired by Hazel Hall

 Between 2013 and 2019, Leo Appleton undertook longitudinal research to explore active user perceptions of UK public library services.
 Through the analysis of focus group data collected from a range of local authorities, three broad roles of the public library were identified: (1) epistemic, (2) community/social, and (3) political.
 In this keynote presentation, Leo will highlight the impact and value of UK public library services on citizenship development with reference to functions such as the generation of social/community capital, and the encouragement of democratic participation within local communities.